 The Silence Was a Choice

-When I revisited the very first piece I published, I saw how much I had left unsaid, not to protect anyone but because I was tired and unsure what telling the truth would change.
+When I revisited the very first piece I published, I saw how much I had left unsaid, not to protect anyone but because I was tired and frankly not real sure what telling the truth would change.

-For several years, we lived in a cabin in the woods.
+For years, we lived in a cabin in the woods.
 This was our home.

 Before the cabin and the illusion of peace, I’d spent the last stretch of my grandmother’s life as her medical proxy, managing her care alongside my mother.
-It was a sacred kind of hell: long nights, impossible decisions, and a front-row seat to someone fading in pieces.
+It was a sacred kind of hell: long nights, impossible decisions, and a front-row seat to someone fading away as a shell of her formerly vibrant self.

-Glioblastoma doesn’t mess around.
-Her words disappeared before her body did.
-She couldn’t converse anymore, but she could still sing.
-Somehow, she understood.
-Her eyes were fluent when language failed.
+Glioblastoma doesn’t eff around.
+She couldn’t speak anymore, but she could still sing.
+And somehow, she understood.

 He waited until his wife arrived.
 She had once been an LPN, but hadn’t worked in nursing in years; still, she insisted on being the one to "confirm" the obvious.